 Soviet light tanks made during the WWII were cheap and simple vehicles, capable of being put into mass production in the most difficult conditions.
 By 1943, Soviet industry was restored, but the need of a good light tank did not go anywhere.
 Design bureaus got to work, and by 1944 they had a tank that was difficult to call anything but «light tank with heavy armour»(«легкий танк тяжелого бронирования», ЛТТБ, LTTB).
-This is the name that the tank was given when it was modelled for World of Tanks.

 Return to the T-50